geoschem/geos-chem-shared-docs/simulations/fullchem.rst

 You must request TOMAS aerosol microphysics at configuration time.
 You may select either TOMAS with 15 size-resolved bins or with 40 size-resolved bins.
 Please see :ref:`this section
-<customguide-aer-mp>` for configuration and compilation instructions.
+<customguide-aer-mp-tomas>` for configuration and compilation
+instructions.

+You may archive several TOMAS diagnostic quantities to the :ref:`TOMAS History collection <histguide-tomas>`.

 .. _fullchem-sim-apm: